Inflation Calculator India (2026)

 Example:

 If a liter of milk costs ₹60 today, it might cost ₹108 in 10 years.
 The item didn't change, but the price tag did.
+You must use a SIP calculator to plan for these rising tags.

 2. Purchasing Power (The "Value of Cash" View)